madprops/airc/README.md

 Spam level is increased by 1 on each bot mention.

-Spam level gets decreased by 1 every 1200ms.
+Spam level gets decreased by 1 every second or so.

 `spam_minutes`: Ban a user for these minutes after it reaches the limit.